+Results are communicated to applicants and qualified applicants receive access to fee reduction and other forms of support.

-Evaluation Results
+Step 5: Evaluation results

 ASP applicants will be notified via email of application status changes and when evaluation results are ready.
-ASP applicants are directed to log into the Applicant Support Program System to review evaluation results.
+ASP applicants are directed to log into the ASP Application System to review evaluation results.

-If qualified, the applicant will receive information regarding the portfolio of support available (see Section 7.5).
+If qualified, the applicant will receive information regarding the portfolio of available support (see Section 7.5: Support Allocation for Qualified Applicants).

 If the applicant does not qualify for support, they may: